Avantika082/Diab_pred-model/README.md

 - Pandas & Numpy: For data manipulation and processing.
 - scikit-learn: For building the machine learning model.
 - HTML/CSS: For front-end user interface design.
+- Matplotlib & Seaborn : For data visualization.